InnerSourceCommons/InnerSourceLearningPath/contributor/02-becoming-a-contributor.md

 But every team has a different roadmap?
 I've tried to use shared components before - they always took longer to integrate than it would have taken me to re-implement them.
 Those components were always lacking in some aspect or another - and my feature requests never got priority on the roadmap of the other team!

 In contrast to traditional project InnerSource projects come with the role of a Contributor: Yes, there will be times, when you wish that the shared solution has a new feature.
-As a Contributor you have the freedom to checkout the source code of the component, make modifications to it and use the resulting improved version.
+As a Contributor you have the freedom to check out the source code of the component, make modifications to it and use the resulting improved version.

 Yes, there will be times, when you urgently need a bug fix on your timeline that doesn't have the same priority in the host team.
 Becoming a Contributor enables you to become active yourself and support the host team with fixing that bug.